 The present covert ideology of the Fulani Caliphate that present the Fulani ethnic group as a conqueror of Nigeria and wishing to continue to play the master of the Uthman dan Fodio Manor/Estate of Nigeria should be the first issue to be dealt with and thrown out for its inappropriateness in a democratic political arrangement.

-This important issue of asking the Fulani Ethnic nation to accept in principle and in practice the inalienable right of every citizen to freedom, justice and equality is the only basic requirement that other indigenous ethnic nations are demanding if Nigerians seriously still desire to continue to live together as one country.
-And if it is impossible for the Fulani Nation to achieve a change of mental and cultural reorientation away from a supremacist belief, then Nigeria must have sealed her fate to exist as one nation.
+This important issue of asking the Fulani Ethnic nation to accept in principle and in practice the inalienable right of every citizen to freedom, justice and equality is the only basic requirement that other indigenous ethnic nations are demanding.
+That is, if Nigerians seriously still desire to continue to live together as one country.
+And if it is impossible for the Fulani Nation to achieve a change of mental and cultural reorientation away from a supremacist belief, then Nigeria must have sealed her fate not to exist as one nation.

 We still have a very tiny chance and a slim ray of opportunity to correct the political imbalances that have made Nigeria ungovernable and unfit for human existence.